GabrielBernardoDaSilva/DarkIronEcs/README.md

 - **Entity Creation**: Easily create entities and attach components to them.
 - **Event Handling**: Implement event-driven architecture with custom events and event handlers.
-- **Coroutines**: Schedule tasks to be executed at specific intervals or delays.
+- **Coroutines**: Create a coroutine to be executed at specific intervals or delays.
 - **Queries**: Efficiently query entities based on their components.
 - **Systems**: Implement game logic and behaviors through systems that process entities based on queries.
-- **Plugins**: Extend the functionality of the ECS with custom plugins.
+- **Extensions**: Extend the functionality of the ECS with custom extensions.

 ## Example
 Demonstrates how to use the `dark_iron_ecs` library to create an Entity Component System (ECS) in Rust.
 The example includes creating components, querying entities, and setting up systems to interact with those components.